Spectral viscosity method with generalized Hermite functions for nonlinear conservation laws: Conclusion

 \section{Conclusion}

 In this paper, we propose two spectral viscosity methods based on the generalized Hermite functions for the solution of nonlinear scalar conservation laws in the whole line.
-Our scheme has been shown rigorously to converge to the unique entropy solution by using compensated compactness arguments.
-The numerical experiments illustrate the implementability of our schemes.
-Thanks to the generalized Hermite functions, the fewer oscillations and better resolutions compared with those in \cite{AR} are obtained with much smaller truncation modes $N$, even before adding the viscosity term.
+Our {schemes have} been shown rigorously {that the approximate solutions} converge to the unique entropy solution by using compensated compactness arguments.
+The numerical experiments {of the inviscid Burger's equation} illustrate the implementability of our schemes.
+Thanks to the generalized Hermite functions, {the approximate solutions of our scheme have} fewer oscillations and better resolutions {of the discontinuity, with much smaller truncation modes $N$,} compared with those in \cite{AR}, even before adding the viscosity term.